-The new method will provide capacity charges at qualifying entry and exit combinations.
-Non-Transmission Services commodity charges will not be payable on qualifying gas entry or exit flows.
-Transmission Services Revenue Recovery charges will be payable so that all capacity entitlements make a contribution to Transmission Services Revenue under-recovery.
+The new method will provide one capacity charge for qualifying entry and exit combinations.
+Non-Transmission Services commodity charges will not be payable on qualifying gas entry or exit flows, the Applicable Quantity.
+Justification for the exclusion of Non-Transmission charge can be found in the note prepared by WWA as part of the UNC 0621 development process14.
+Transmission Services Revenue Recovery charges will not be payable.